vwkd/code-system/src/languages/rust/data type/function.md

 ## Declaration

+- fixed number of arguments
-- no variable number of arguments, no rest parameters, no default values
+- beware: no variable number of arguments, no rest parameters, no default values ❗️
 - parameter takes irrefutable pattern
 - obligatory type annotations for arguments and return type since can't infer
 - immutable parameters by default, can declare mutable